-USI encourages the University community to actively engage with USI's social media presence.
-Social media guidelines can be found at www.usi.edu/social-media.
+USI encourages the University community to be actively involved with social media.
+USI's presence on social media sites is considered to be an extension of the official University Web site, and most guidelines that apply to the Web site will also apply to your social media site.
+Social media guidelines can be found at www.usi.edu/social-media